OmarMahmoud1122/Scrapping-Jobs-Details-Using-Python-bs4/README.md

-Enter position, comapny_name and number_of_pages as inputs for scrapper function
+Enter position, comapny_name and number_of_pages as inputs for scrapper function.

 Scrape jobs details from Wuzzuf using:
 - requests